Frequently Asked Questions

 How are supervisors assigned in cases where there are multiple supervisors per rotation?

-Supervisors for primary rotations (tracks) and secondary rotations will be identified prior to the January 2025 interviews.
+Supervisors for primary rotations (tracks) and secondary rotations will be identified prior to the January 2026 interviews.
 This information will be available to applicants at that time.
+As stated above, secondary rotations and supervisors will be assigned after the APPIC Match and are based on Resident interest and supervisor availabilities.

 How do you determine your schedule once your rotations have been selected?

 There is discussion with the resident and both primary and secondary supervisors to see what days (Monday-Thursday) have the most requirements for residents (e.g., team meetings, groups) in each rotation.
+Residents are encouraged to set aside Mondays for evaluation research and flex time to avoid missing clinical rotation time on holiday Mondays.
 Fridays are dedicated as non-clinical days, and include seminars, group supervision, and program admin.

 How often will I see other residents?